-The New York City Property Tax Abatement encourages NYC building owners to install solar systems by offering a four-year tax abatement of 5% per year of the installed system’s cost, for a total of up to 20%.
+The Solar Electric Generating System (SEGS) Tax Abatement encourages NYC homeowners to install solar systems by offering a four-year tax abatement of 5% per year of the installed system’s cost, for a total of up to 20%.
 The abatement is spread equally over four years, and may not exceed your property tax liability for any given year.
 Savings are capped at $62,500 per year, or $250,000 total.

 Eligible costs include the cost of equipment, the cost of designing the solar system, and installation labor.
 The tax abatement has been designed to help offset the costs of meeting the NYC Department of Building’s codes.
 To take advantage of this incentive, you or your solar installer will need to hire a New York State-registered architect or professional engineer to file the necessary paperwork with the NYC Department of Buildings.
 This form should be completed in order to benefit from these savings.

 If you are interested in taking advantage of the tax abatement, act fast!
 The program has been successful for more than a decade but is slated to end January 1, 2021.
 This savings is only available for a short time!